McCorkle Family Roots

 This 1677 map of northeast Ulster, southwest Scotland and the Isle of Man puts the locations and travel distances in perspective.

-June 5, 2014 Update - Recently, two Corkill residents of the Isle of Man have joined the McCorkle DNA Project.
+Two Corkill residents of the Isle of Man have joined the McCorkle DNA Project.
 Interestingly, the yDNA of these two men does not match the McCorkles (and variations) of America and Ireland and, although they both belong to the I haplogroup, they do not match each other.
 One man belongs to the I1 haplogroup which has a deep ancestry primarily associated with Scandinavia and the Vikings.
 The other man belongs to the I2a haplogroup, which has deep ancestral roots associated with nearly all of Europe, including Scandinavia.
 These yDNA results seem to confirm the above discussion of the introduction of the McCorkle surname to the Isle of Man and the later elimination of the Mc/Mac prefix.

 Also, several other American McCorkles (and variations) have joined the McCorkle DNA Project.
 In addition to one resident of Northern Ireland, descendants from most of the known American branches are now represented in the project and all of these men belong to the R1b1a2 haplogroup and their yDNA signatures show that they all have a common ancestor.
 The R1b haplogroup is the most frequently occurring haplogroup in western Europe with a very heavy concentration in the British Isles.